kvchitrapu/ambuda/CONTRIBUTING.md

 - Fork from https://github.com/ambuda-org/ambuda/

-- Make code changes
+- Make code changes and commit

-- Submit a PR
+- Submit a PR to `fork-landing` upstream branch

 ### Setting up your dev environment